Sunday, June 18, 2023

 “How lucky can Olivia be?
 She is the only one in her family who has eyes to see me,” Evelyn chanted in a rhyme.

 “Why does this have to happen to me?”
 Olivia mumbled.
-She pounded the mattress on her bed with all her might.
+She pounded on the mattress on her bed with her fist.

 The next day at school, Olivia attempted to stop eating the deceptive apples.